cloud-barista/cb-tumblebug/docs/feature_guide/resource-template-management.md

 ### 4. Extract Before Deleting

-Before deleting a complex MCI that was carefully configured:
+Before deleting a complex Infra that was carefully configured:

 1. Click **📄 Save Template** in CB-MapUI (or call the extract API)
 2. Verify the template was saved
-3. Then safely delete the MCI — the configuration is preserved
+3. Then safely delete the Infra — the configuration is preserved

 ### 5. Version Through Naming